 The title, "LIST OF TABLES," falls 11⁄4" down from the top of the page and the page is formatted as shown in the example in Appendix C. Table titles should begin with the word "Table" and are numbered sequentially in the order in which they appear in the text.
 A period usually separates the table number and table title.
-Single-space titles too long for one line and line up the first word in the second line with the first word in the title.
+Single-space titles too long for one line.
 Double space between titles.

-Narrative which follows a table title should not be included with the title.
+Narrative which follows a table title should not be included with the title (notes, citations, explanations).

-Be sure the list of tables contains titles and page numbers identical to those used in the text.
 All page numbers in the List of Tables should be right justified at the right margin.
-The titles or captions and page numbers should be separated with a series of periods and spaces (dot leaders) that must either extend all the way to the page numbers or line up vertically before them.
-At least three dots should be left between the end of the last word in the title or caption and the page number.
+Dot leaders should run from the last word in the table title to the page number.
+At least three dots should be left between the table title and the page number.
 See the example in Appendix C.